HugoM25/WhosThatPokemon/README.md

 ## Features

 You can play the game of finding which pokemon is behind the shadow.
-The site displays your best streak (since the launch of the page) and your current streak.
+The site displays your best streak of the session and your current streak.

 You can also choose the generation of the pokemon you will have to find.